stytchauth/stytch-expo-example/README.md

 First you will need to sign up and create a new project in [Stytch](https://stytch.com/).
 Then run the following commands in the terminal of your choice.

+**Stytch Dashboard Configuration**

+You'll need to take some steps in the [Stytch Dashboard SDK Configuration](https://stytch.com/dashboard/sdk-configuration) in order to enable your project to use the SDK.

+1. Enable SDK for your project
+2. Add `stytch.rn.test` as a Bundle ID
+3. Enable SMS Passcodes (OTP)

 **Install Expo**
 ```bash
 npm install --global expo-cli